A delicious way to enjoy rainbow trout, cooked simply with just a few simple ingredients. Ready in just 10 minutes!

 For this 15-Minute Rainbow Trout with Cherry Tomatoes, I've used a special type of cherry tomatoes, known as Tomberry™.
 Perhaps you've seen them at your grocery store!
 They are tiny, about the size of a cultivated blueberry, and often sold as a mix of colours.
 While they are small in size, they are big in tomato flavour!

-These tiny Tomberry tomatoes are perfect for this dish as they're wonderfully flavourful and super colourful.
-Don't worry if you can't find them though, as you can use any cherry or grape tomatoes here.
+These super tiny tomatoes are perfect for this dish as they’re wonderfully flavourful and super colourful.
+Don’t worry if you can’t find them though, as you can use any cherry or grape tomatoes here.

 Rainbow Trout: Look for the long, thin, skin-on rainbow trout fillets, as they cook nice and quickly in a pan on the stove-top.
 If you have a thicker piece of trout, be sure to extend the pan-frying time accordingly or pop into a 350F oven to finish cooking through after pan-searing.

-You can use any cherry tomato though, if Tomberry tomatoes aren't available.
-I think the smaller the cherry tomato the better though, just for ease of eating.
-You really don't want to cut (halve) the cherry tomatoes though, as the liquid from the inside will cause the tomatoes to become a bit of a mushy mess.
+Cherry Tomatoes: As noted above, I used the super tiny tomatoes here, but you can use any cherry tomato.
+You really don’t want to cut (halve) the cherry tomatoes though, as the liquid from the inside will cause the tomatoes to become a bit of a mushy mess.
 Keep them whole whichever kind you use!

 Lemon, Garlic, Parsley and Basil: For best results, use fresh lemon juice, garlic, parsley and basil here.

-Be sure to season this dish well with salt and freshly ground pepper, starting with seasoning the rainbow trout well.
-Season the cherry tomatoes and they saute, as well.
+- Be sure to season this dish well with salt and freshly ground pepper, starting with seasoning the rainbow trout well.
+Season the cherry tomatoes and they sauté, as well.

-Watch your cherry tomatoes carefully as they cook in the pan.
-You don't want to cook them to the point where the skin cracks open and releases the tomato liquid.
+- Watch your cherry tomatoes carefully as they cook in the pan.
+You don’t want to cook them to the point where the skin cracks open and releases the tomato liquid.
 The cherry tomatoes should just be warmed through and the skin should just be starting to wilt.

-Save adding the chopped fresh basil to the tomatoes until the tomatoes have cooled slightly, to avoid the basil turning black when it comes into contact with heat.
+- Save adding the chopped fresh basil to the tomatoes until the tomatoes have cooled slightly, to avoid the basil turning black when it comes into contact with heat.

-15-Minute Rainbow Trout with Cherry Tomatoes
+Get the Recipe: 15-Minute Rainbow Trout with Cherry Tomatoes

 Ingredients